The subcompact ADX SUV is based on the Honda HR-V and is available with front- or all-wheel drive.

-But unlike the subcompact HR-V's noisy and lackluster 2.0-liter four-cylinder, the ADX uses a more powerful 1.5-liter turbocharged four-cylinder engine that's also found in the Integra sedan.
+But unlike the HR-V's noisy and uninspiring 2.0-liter four-cylinder, the ADX uses a stronger 190-hp, 1.5-liter turbo-four that's also found in the Integra.

-The engine is coupled to a CVT and together produces decent power.
+Unfortunately, the engine is coupled to a CVT that dulls the experience.

-The ride is much better than the HR-V's and handling is responsive but not sporty.
+The ride is smoother than the HR-V's, and handling is responsive but not sporty.

 You will get digital access to reviews and ratings for over 8,500 products and services